Tran1595/Tran1595/README.md

 I'm an operations executive passionate about leveraging technology to enhance productivity and dedicated to problem-solving with lean methods, I thrive on making processes run smoother and better.
 I actively pursue learning new skills to meet evolving job requirements and excel in my professional journey.

 In my role as a Category Management Executive in Industry Cloud Platforms, I oversee the extensive the company's furniture catalogs.
 This involves research, categorization, and maintaining product standards across various clients.
-I ensure data accuracy, manage permissions, and collaborate within a dynamic team environment, demonstrating a strong sense of ownership and commitment to excellence
+I ensure data accuracy, manage permissions, and collaborate within a dynamic team environment, demonstrating a strong sense of ownership and commitment to excellence.

 ## 🌐 Socials:
 <a href="https://vn.linkedin.com/in/duongngoctran">